jesse-gallagher/xpages-runtime/README.md

 Since XPages does not inherently require OSGi, this project doesn't bother initializing an OSGi runtime (though some Eclipse dependencies are brought along for the ride).

+This project is generally a developer tool, as XPages outside of Domino is thoroughly unsupportable currently and isn't suitable for production, even before getting to licensing requirements.

 ## Building and Using

 To build this project or use it as a dependency, you must have a property in your Maven ~/.m2/settings.xml named `notes-platform` and containing a URL to a Domino Update Site for Domino 12.0.2+.
 For example: